History of Finland: Religion

-During Russian rule, Lutheranism and Eastern Orthodoxy were official religions of the Finnish Grand Duchy.
+During that period Lutheranism and Eastern Orthodoxy were official religions of the Finnish Grand Duchy.
 The Evangelical Lutheran Church of Finland was separated from Church of Sweden in the early 19th century.
 Immediately after the Finnish War, Finnish Lutheran clergy feared state-led proselytism to Orthodoxy.
 The majority of Finns were Lutheran Christians, but an ancient prominent Orthodox minority lived in Karelian Isthmus and Ladoga Karelia.
 The monasteries of Valaam and Konevets were important religious centres and pilgrimage sites of Orthodox faithful.
 There were also Orthodox churches built in Finnish cities and towns, where there were Russian garrisons.
 During this period, Roman Catholism, Judaism and Islam came to Finland with Russian soldiers and merchants.

 While the vast majority of Finns were Lutheran, there were two strains to Lutheranism that eventually merged to form the modern Finnish church.
 On the one hand was the high-church emphasis on ritual, with its roots in traditional peasant collective society.
 Paavo Ruotsalainen (1777–1852) on the other hand was a leader of the new pietism, with its subjectivity, revivalism, emphasis on personal morality, lay participation, and the social gospel.
 The pietism appealed to the emerging middle class.
 The Ecclesiastical Law of 1869 combined the two strains.
 Finland's political and Lutheran leaders considered both Eastern Orthodoxy and Roman Catholicism to be threats to the emerging nation.
 Eastern Orthodoxy was rejected as a weapon of Russification, while anti-Catholicism was long-standing.
 Anti-Semitism was also a factor, so the Dissenter Law of 1889 upgraded the status only of the minor Protestant sects.
 Founding monasteries was forbidden.